RoenLie/weave/packages/lit-jsx/README.md

 - Ensure you have `@types/react` installed if using React JSX mode

 **Runtime errors**
-- Component variables must return tagNames, not JSX elements
+- Function components should return JSX elements, component variables should return tagNames
 - Ensure custom elements are properly defined before use
 - Check that event handlers use the correct `on-` syntax (not `onClick` or other React formats)
-- For boolean attributes, use `asBool()` function to get boolean attribute binding
+- For boolean attributes, use `as.bool()` function to get boolean attribute binding
-- For custom/data attributes, use `asAttr()` function to get attribute binding instead of property binding
+- For DOM properties, use `as.prop()` function to get property binding instead of attribute binding

 **Build errors**
 - `Cannot resolve 'jsx-lit/jsx-runtime'`: You're using React JSX mode but importing from wrong path